JoomlaLondon/jugl-linuxdockingonwindows/README.md

    KaliLinux

-The first time you launch a newly installed Linux distribution, a console window will open and you’ll be asked to wait for a minute or two for files to de-compress and be stored on your PC.
-All future launches should take less than a second.
+The first time you launch a newly installed Linux distribution, a console window will open and you’ll be asked to wait for a minute or two, for files to de-compress and be stored on your PC.
+All future launches should be much faster.

-You will then need to create a user account and password for your new Linux distribution.
+During this part of the process, you will be asked to create a user account and password for your new Linux distribution.
 Store this somewhere other than a postit note.

 ##### Check for the list of linux distributions: